RamachandiranVijayalakshmi/Odd-and-Even-Numbers-Find-To-The-List/README.md

 - **List numbers Pass to the Parameter.**
 - **Iterate the list.**
 - **check odd and even numser to the list and it also print the numbers**
-## sample Code to check odd and even number for the list:
+## Sample Code to check odd and even number for the list:
 ```
 for i in a:
     if (i%2)==0: